Mary Simmerson Cunningham Logan: Marriage and career

 She met and formed an attachment with John A. Logan, 13 years her senior, while working with her father in Shawneetown.
 Mr. Logan was then an ambitious young lawyer, the prosecuting attorney for the third judicial circuit of Illinois, residing in the town of Benton, Illinois.
-They married November 27, 1855, when she was 16 years old, and at once went to the young attorney's home at Benton.
+They married November 27, 1855, when she was 16 years old, and at once went to the young attorney's home at Benton where he opened a law office.
 Though she was reared a Baptist, after her marriage she joined the Methodist Church, the church of the Logan family.

-In Benton, Illinois, where he opened a law office.
-He was elected again to the Legislature in 1856, as a Democrat, in the celebrated Fremont campaign.
+He was re-elected to the Legislature in 1856 as a Democrat.
 During this term in the Legislature he became quite prominent through his advocacy of very important measures, and as early as 1857, was called by a colleague in the Legislature the "Black Eagle of the South."
 The title being suggested by his vigor and independence and very dark complexion.

 Mrs. Logan immediately identified her interests with those of her husband and in many ways she contributed to his many successes in the political world.
 She accompanied him on all his professional journeys, an undertaking in those days of wildernesses and no roads, often requiring great endurance and privation.
 A son, John Cunningham Logan, was born in 1856 but died the following year.
 Also in 1856, Mrs. Logan saw her husband elected a member of the Legislature, and in the Douglas and Lincoln Senatorial contest, he was elected as a Douglas Democrat to Congress.
 In all the political campaigns, the wife went with her husband, assisting in much of his Work of correspondence and copying, and frequently receiving his friends and conferring with them on the details of the campaign.
 When Mr. Logan came to Congress as a Representative, Mrs. Logan came with him.
 She remained with him in Washington until the outbreak of the American Civil War, when he resigned his seat in Congress to return to Illinois to go into the service of his country.